NotAmiru/Amiru-Discord-CSS/README.md

  - Navigate to discord settings and click the "Themes" tab.
  - Click "Open Themes Folder" and navigate to your Themes folder.
- - Download the Quality-Refresh.css from this Github Repo.
+ - Download the QualityRefresh.css from this Github Repo.
  - Drag it into the Vencord Themes folder.
  - Navigate back to the Themes tab and enable the Quality Refresh theme.
  - If the theme isn't shown click the load missing themes button and try again.